va7deo/zerowing/README.md

 <br>

-- Upright cabinets share a **1L3B** control panel layout.
-Players are required to switch controller.
-If set the cabinet type is set to table, the screen inverts for cocktail mode per player and has multiple controls. <br><br>Push button 3 may have no function in game, but corresponds to the original hardware and service menu.
+- Upright cabinets may share a **1L3B** control panel layout.
+If so, players are required to switch controller.
+If the cabinet type is set to table, the screen inverts for cocktail mode per player and has multiple controls. <br><br>Push button 3 may have no function in game, but corresponds to the original hardware and service menu.

 ### Keyboard Handler